sghosh89/BIVAN/README.md

 ## Dependencies on the R checkpoint package

-Code uses the R 'checkpoint' package.
-This is set up in the master file makefile.Rmd in r chunk named checkpoint_chunk, which contains the following line of code specifying a date :
+Code uses the R **checkpoint** package.
+This is set up in the master file makefile.Rmd in r chunk named **checkpoint_chunk**, which contains the following line of code specifying a date :

 checkpoint("2018-03-29",checkpointLocation = "./")